Call of Duty: World at War: Soviet campaign

-In September 1942, Red Army Private Dimitri Petrenko of the 62nd Rifle Division wakes in a body-filled fountain in Stalingrad as German troops execute his wounded comrades.
-Fellow survivor Sergeant Viktor Reznov (Gary Oldman) tells him of his mission to kill German General Heinrich Amsel, who is responsible for numerous war crimes across the Soviet Union.
-After evading and fighting German soldiers, Dimitri and Reznov meet up with the remainder of Dimitri's unit preparing to assault the General's communications post.
-Dimitri and Reznov provide over watch for Soviet soldiers when they attempt to capture the post, managing to assassinate Amsel as he attempts to escape.
-Their position is discovered, and Dimitri and Reznov flee into the Volga.
+In September 1942, Red Army Private Dimitri Petrenko of the 62nd Army awakes during the Battle of Stalingrad, in a fountain filled with corpses and wounded men, as he watches German troops execute his comrades.
+Injured Sergeant Viktor Reznov (Gary Oldman) enlists Dimitri's help in his mission to kill German General Heinrich Amsel, responsible for numerous war crimes across the Soviet Union.
+Over the course of the hunt, they link-up with other Soviet soldiers, who make an assault on Amsel's position.
+Dimitri and Reznov provide overwatch for the Soviet soldiers when they attack the post, managing to assassinate Amsel as he attempts to escape.
+Their position discovered, Dimitri and Reznov flee into the Volga.

-In April 1945, during the Battle of the Seelow Heights, a captured Dimitri is saved from Germans by the advancing 3rd Shock Army, which includes Reznov and Private Chernov (Craig Houston), who is reluctant to be wrathful towards the surrendering enemy as ordered by Reznov.
-The Soviet troops fight through German lines before reaching and clearing out an enemy camp.
-Dimitri and Reznov then operate a T-34-85 tank alongside several others, eliminating the last German resistance in the area before boarding a train to Berlin.
-Upon arrival, they engage German soldiers on the outskirts of the city.
-They advance through the streets before entering a Berlin U-Bahn station, fighting through it until the Germans flood it in an attempt to eliminate the Soviets.
+In April 1945, during the Battle of the Seelow Heights, a captured Dimitri is saved from the Germans by the advancing 3rd Shock Army, which includes Reznov and Private Chernov (Craig Houston), who is reluctant to be wrathful towards the enemy as Reznov ordered.
+Dimitri, Reznov and other Soviet troops fight through several German positions and take part in a vehicular engagement using a T-34-85 tank before boarding a train to Berlin.
+They fight their way into the city and then enter a Berlin U-Bahn station, advancing through the tunnels and engaging their defenders in close quarters, until the Germans flood them in an attempt to eliminate the Soviets.

-Reznov drags Dimitri out of the U-Bahn station to regroup with Soviet infantry.
-The Red Army then advances towards the Reichstag.
+Reznov drags Dimitri out of the U-Bahn station and they take part in the Red Army's advance towards the Reichstag.
 During the assault at its entrance, Chernov is burned by a flamethrower and left to die.
 (Note: Reznov collects Chernov's journal, the contents of which change depending on the player's actions throughout the campaign—if the player frequently showed mercy toward German soldiers, Chernov will agree with Reznov's opinion of Dimitri's heroism; if the player showed a combination of mercy and brutality, Chernov will express confusion; if the player only showed brutality, Chernov will admonish Dimitri.)
-Reznov, Dimitri and the remaining Soviet soldiers enter the Reichstag, clearing it of German defenders, and reach the rooftop.
-Dimitri is shot by a dazed German, whom Reznov then brutally kills with a machete.
+Reznov, Dimitri and the many Soviet soldiers enter the Reichstag, clearing it of German defenders, and finally reach the rooftop.
+Dimitri is shot by a German, whom Reznov brutally kills with a machete.
 Although wounded, Dimitri plants the Soviet flag, signaling Soviet victory and ending the war in Europe.